dbmi-bgm/cgap-portal/src/encoded/static/components/README.md

 **³** The Redux store wraps the App component as a parent and could technically be considered the "root" "component" as well by some, though it does not have a render method.

-## Generating this documentation

-To generate this documentation locally, with NPM, node, and all dependencies installed, run this from root directory: `./node_modules/.bin/esdoc`.
-This should generate this documentation into `/docs/javascript-reference/` folder.

-We are currently working on improving configuration of the root-level .esdoc.json file so that we can have the [ESDoc Hosting Service (beta)](https://doc.esdoc.org/) generate and host these docs.

 ## Future